ahi-dev/ahi-app-examples/Web/README.md

 - `results.html` to handle scan results passed back from MultiScan SDK
 - `resultsScript.js` to create results page - ***instructions not provided***

-**Note:** Refer to FaceScan Schemas to view the user input requirements for the form page.
+**Note:** Refer to [FaceScan Schema](https://www.ahi.tech/knowledge-base/facescan-v22-0-schemas) to view the user input requirements for the form page.

-#### There are three parts to implementing MultiScan Web SDK:
+### There are three parts to implementing MultiScan Web SDK:
 1. Setting up the system
 2. Initializing the service
 3. Handling the results